qEEG

 qEEG Testing (Quantitative Electroencephalography)

-Also known as Brain Mapping, is an advanced, non-invasive tool that records and analyzes brain electrical activity to detect patterns of dysfunction often associated with concussion or mild traumatic brain injury.
+Commonly referred to as Brain Mapping, qEEG is an advanced, non-invasive diagnostic protocol that records and analyzes electrical activity in the brain to detect specific patterns of neurological dysfunction often associated with concussions or mild traumatic brain injuries.

-qEEG is commonly used in concussion care to:
+qEEG is commonly used in post-concussion care to:

-Note: qEEG remains investigational for routine concussion diagnosis per major guidelines, due to ongoing research on specificity and utility.
+Note: Per major clinical guidelines, qEEG remains designated as investigational for routine, frontline concussion screening due to ongoing multi-center research expanding its exact diagnostic specificity and utility profiles.

 Benefits of qEEG Testing

-If you have ongoing symptoms after a head injury, discuss qEEG brain mapping with one of our providers today.
+If you are dealing with ongoing symptoms following a head injury, discuss qEEG brain mapping with one of our providers today.

-For more information, explore resources from the American Clinical Neurophysiology Society or PubMed studies on qEEG in concussion.
+For further clinical reading, explore peer-reviewed resource databases from the American Clinical Neurophysiology Society or indexed PubMed research studies evaluating qEEG biomarkers in traumatic brain injury care.

 Below are some of the other services we provide